It’s official: The cargo van is fast becoming the vehicle of choice across several industries, ahead of the pickup truck.

 It will also buffer against noise and help with organizing.
 Putting a small file mount will be a great place to keep your invoices and keys out of the fray of tools and personal belongings.

 When you’re deciding how to organize the interior of your van, think about how you would organize a small shop or shed of those dimensions.
-The only difference is that you need to make sure your tools and work items can stay secure in the case of bump or a fender bender.
+The only difference is that you need to make sure your tools and work items can stay secure in the case of a bump or a fender bender.

 If you’re scratching your head trying to come up with storage solutions for your cargo van, feel free to contact us with any questions.